codatio/codat-docs/blog/230217-uat-deprecation-dns.md

 In some scenarios, you now need to make minor configuration changes to the Redirect URIs used in your third-party developer apps. **This is required in order to start linking new companies in your Codat Test account.**

-For details of the affected integrations and the Redirect URIs you need to add, see the following Knowledgebase article:
+For details of the affected integrations and the Redirect URIs you need to add, see the [Knowledgebase article](https://codat.zendesk.com/hc/en-gb/articles/9389011101341--UAT-Deprecation-Changes-to-the-app-setup-used-for-your-new-Test-account-).

-<a class="external" href="https://codat.zendesk.com/hc/en-gb/articles/9389011101341--UAT-Deprecation-Changes-to-the-app-setup-used-for-your-new-Test-account-" target="_blank">UAT Deprecation - Changes to the developer app setup of your new Test account</a>

 :::